brittlewis12/witness-budgets/witness-budgets.md

 5. **Scope boundary risks:** Without clear delineation of "constructive islands," the dual-rail approach may expand beyond tractable boundaries

 **Mitigations:**
-- Link paired theorems via `@[witness_of]` attributes for coordinated maintenance—the attribute would link constructive variants to their classical counterparts, enabling automated checks that theorem statements remain synchronized (e.g., when classical version gains a new hypothesis, constructive version is flagged for review) and providing bidirectional navigation in documentation
+- Link paired theorems via `@[witness_of]` attributes for coordinated maintenance — the attribute would link constructive variants to their classical counterparts, enabling automated checks that theorem statements remain synchronized (e.g., when classical version gains a new hypothesis, constructive version is flagged for review) and providing bidirectional navigation in documentation
 - Target high-value "constructive islands" (optimization, separable analysis) rather than library-wide duplication
 - Opt-in per-directory enforcement with explicit justification mechanisms for budget overruns
 - Badge incentives and extraction showcases to demonstrate value